spheronFdn/documentations/docs/quick-start/configure-domain.md

 You can create your Subdomains to organize and navigate to different sections of your Domain.

-**Step 1** - Go to your Dashboard and select your Project
+**Step 1** - Go to your Dashboard and select your Project.

-**Step 2** - Click on Subdomains tab and enter the Subdomain you would like to add
+**Step 2** - Click on Subdomains tab and enter the Subdomain you would like to add.

 **Step 3** - While attaching Subdomain to a project, attach the records once in your DNS provider and verify it.
-Thanks to ArGo's **Automated DNS Resolver**, you won't have to change the records after every redeployment
+Thanks to ArGo's **Automated DNS Resolver**, you won't have to change the records after every redeployment.

 <img src={require('@site/static/img/sub-domain.png').default} />

-## Verifying Centralized Domain

-The domain must be verified before it is linked to the site.
-After adding the domain, add the records shown in the domain item and click on verify.
-This will check the configuration in the DNS provider.
-We then must wait for the domain to be propagated before clicking on Verify DNS configuration.

-To verify that the DNS is indeed propagated before clicking on the button, you can use a tool such as https://dnschecker.org/

-If the verify dns was successfull, then verify button will not be shown anymore.

 # HNS Domain